 Many people live with chronic stress Women are more susceptible to chronic stress than men because women often have more responsibility, including work, taking care of the house and being a mother.
-The chronic stress results in cortisol imbalance.
-High cortisol levels due to chronic stress causes unpleasant symptoms and lowers progesterone and thyroid production.
+Chronic stress results in cortisol imbalance in women.
+High cortisol levels due to chronic stress cause unpleasant symptoms and lowers progesterone and thyroid production.
 These hormone imbalances add to the unpleasant symptoms.

 Overtime, the adrenal glands cannot meet the demands of continued stress and become fatigued.
 Adrenal fatigue eventually results in lower cortisol because the glands cannot continue the elevated production.

 Low cortisol levels due to adrenal fatigue will cause many unpleasant symptoms and increases the risk of health conditions such as heart disease.